Perod122/Perod122/README.md

 <h1 align="center">Hi 👋, I'm Jasper Eldrich Ballesteros</h1>
-<h3 align="center">Aspiring Full-Stack Software Developer from the Philippines | Turning Ideas into Digital Solutions</h3>
+<h3 align="center">Aspiring Software Engineer from the Philippines | Turning Ideas into Digital Solutions</h3>

 <p align="left">Welcome to my GitHub!
 I'm a passionate developer from the Cebu, exploring the limitless possibilities of software development and striving to create impactful solutions.</p>